Thursday, November 21, 2024

 Chlorine Pools

-The most popular type of pool on the market are chlorinated pools, which require the addition of chlorine by way of liquids, sticks, or tablets.
-Maintaining healthy chemical levels, like the chlorine, is an essential part of keeping your pool safe for swimming throughout the season.
+The most popular types of pool on the market are chlorinated pools – such as these in-ground gunite or fiberglass pools designed and built by Premier Pools & Spas – which require the addition of chlorine by way of liquids, sticks, or tablets.
+Maintaining healthy chemical levels is an essential part of keeping your pool safe for swimming throughout the season and year-round.

 The Pros